 Pumpkins; elephants loved food.

-My brother and I revisited our childhood memories, and we found we've so much in common, and among many, one of them is pumpkins.
+My brother and I revisited our childhood memories, and we found we've so much in common, and among many, one of them is pumpkin.

 We both disliked boiled pumpkins that we ate for breakfast back in our childhood.
 Something that had made us hate pumpkins for long years.

-Pumpkins were in abundance in our countryside, my dad has a big farm where we grew most veggies.
+Pumpkins were in abundance in our countryside, my dad has a big farm where we grew a lot of veggies.
 But our memories held much on pumpkins.

 There was something fascinating about pumpkins, they're loved by elephants, and I love elephants lol.